 - Students are expected to arrive on-time for class and to actively participate in class discussions.
-All in-class and email interactions should be respectful, including interactions with the instructor and other students. - Technology (laptops, phones, tablets, etc.) will be used only for taking notes or for in-class activities as instructed by the professor. - Students will come to class prepared (completed readings, homework assignments, etc.) - When conducting class presentations or hosting guest speakers in class, faculty may ask students to follow dress guidelines found in the Clinical guidelines section. - If unprofessional behavior persists after the instructor addresses it with the student, instructors reserve the right to deduct points for unprofessional behavior from the final course grade or a grade on an assignment if the above guidelines are violated.
-Further, instructors may ask students to leave class if their behavior is distracting or disruptive. - Students are expected to demonstrate consistent communication skills if they need assistance or require support.
-This communication can be done by scheduling a meeting with an instructor, attending office hours, or by professional email correspondence. - Students violating the JU Code of Conduct, ASHA Code of Ethics, or HIPAA may be dismissed from the program. (see Process for Dismissal from the Program section).
+All in-class and email interactions should be respectful, including interactions with the instructor and other students. - Technology (laptops, phones, tablets, etc.) will be used only for taking notes or for in-class activities as instructed by the professor.
+As this is an online program, cameras are expected to be on for class participation whenever possible to ensure class participation and student understanding. - Students will come to class prepared (completed readings, homework assignments, etc.) - When conducting class presentations or hosting guest speakers in class, faculty may ask students to follow dress guidelines found in the Clinical guidelines section. - If unprofessional behavior persists after the instructor addresses it with the student, instructors reserve the right to deduct points for unprofessional behavior from the final course grade or a grade on an assignment if the above guidelines are violated.
+Further, instructors may ask students to leave class if their behavior is distracting or disruptive (refer to Professional Qualities Policy) - Students are expected to demonstrate consistent communication skills if they need assistance or require support.
+This communication can be done by scheduling a meeting with an instructor, attending office hours, or by professional email correspondence.
+Please refer to each professors' communication policy in their syllabi.

+- Students violating the JU Code of Conduct, ASHA Code of Ethics, or HIPAA may be dismissed from the program. (see Process for Dismissal from the Program section).
 The Course Remediation and PQA policy do not apply as these are considered egregious violations of professionalism and integrity.
 Any violation may trigger a failing grade and/or an Academic Integrity and Misconduct report.